Schedule Your Farm Tour

 If you answered yes to any of the above, then you will definitely want to consider a trip to Eagle Eye Farm.
 Eagle Eye Farm is conveniently located off County Road F in River Falls, Wisconsin, between Hudson and Prescott.
 We are only about 45 minutes from the Minneapolis airport.

 On our farm, we have alpacas, llamas, Valais Blacknose sheep, Kune Kune pigs, miniature Highland cattle, and numerous varieties of chickens.
 We are offering educational farm tours by appointment only.
 During these approximately one hour experiences, you will be with one of our very knowledgable staff that will tell you all about our animals and allow you to get up close and personal with many of them.
 We offer feed for a small price so you can feed some of the animals as well.

 Since we want to make sure that we devote the time necessary to give you a satisfying experience, farm tours are only given to those that have appointments.
-Appointments can easily be made below.
+Appointments can easily be made emailing: or contacting us in the Contact section.
 In order to help maintain the property and ensure proper preparation of the animals, we do charge a small $10 per person fee for each farm tour.
 Children under 2 are free.

 2014 Wisconsin Agricultural Tourism Liability Law (Act 269)